 the CPR Adoption team

-Reason for being in rescue: owner release/can't care for
+Reason for being in rescue: Owner release to NC shelter, owner possibly moving

 To apply, please visit our webpage at www.carolinapoodlerescue.org and visit the tab on the left that directions you to the online application.

 Please note that when screening applications, we look at the entire home and then make suggestions based on what would be a good fit for your home.
 You are not being screened for a specific dog although we are looking to see what type of dog interests you - poodles or non poodles, color, age, etc. Others here may be a better fit for you.
 It is very difficult to get to know a living animal from a picture and a short description.
 Since we are constantly getting in new dogs, this may be a dog not in our listings yet.
 We want you to be very happy with your new companion and will make suggestions based on what you tell us about you.